EathanAtki-es/jira-improvement-suggestions/README.md

    - **Checklist of Failure Reasons**: Use an automated checklist of common QA failure reasons (e.g., functionality, performance, UI) to provide structured feedback on the reason for failure, which can help with later analysis.

 ### 5. **Automatic Status Reset Upon Rework Completion**
-   - **Auto-Move to Testing After Fixes**: When the developer marks the task as “Rework Complete” or moves it to **"In Progress"**, automation can automatically transition it back to **"Testing"** once it’s ready, reducing manual transitions and minimizing the chance of a task stalling between statuses.
+   - **Auto-Move to Testing After Fixes**: When the developer marks the task as “Rework Complete” or moves it to **"In Progress"**, automation can automatically transition it back to **"Testing"** once it’s ready, reducing manual transitions and minimising the chance of a task stalling between statuses.

 ### 6. **Escalation Rules for Unresolved Failures**
-   - **Set SLAs for Failed Tasks**: If a task remains in **"Failed"** for a set period (e.g., 2 business days), automation can trigger an escalation notification to a team lead or project manager, ensuring visibility and prioritization of unresolved issues.
+   - **Set SLAs for Failed Tasks**: If a task remains in **"Failed"** for a set period (e.g., 2 business days), automation can trigger an escalation notification to a team lead or project manager, ensuring visibility and prioritisation of unresolved issues.
    - **Escalate Repeated Failures**: If a task fails multiple times, automation can add it to a high-priority queue or trigger an alert to a senior team member to ensure root causes are addressed before retesting.

 ### 7. **Create a Report or Dashboard for Failed Tasks**